OVERVIEW OF NSU

 2) The Common Application

-A non-refundable $50 application is required either for the NSU Shark Select Application or the Common Application.
+A non-refundable $50 application fee is required either application.

 Complete and submit the NSU Shark Select Application or the Common Application (choose one or the other).
 NSU has an optional essay.
 Applicants who choose to submit an essay will choose one of the five prompts provided on the Common Application or an original writing sample of their choice if using the NSU Shark Select Application.